lleger/elixir-school/lessons/basics/enum.md

 [[1, 2], [3, 4], [5, 6]]
 ```

-There are a few options for `chunk` but we won't go into them, check out [`chunk/2`](http://elixir-lang.org/docs/v1.0/elixir/Enum.html#chunk/2) in the official docs to learn more.
+There are a few options for `chunk` that we won't go into here, so check out [`chunk/2`](http://elixir-lang.org/docs/v1.0/elixir/Enum.html#chunk/2) in the official docs to learn more.

 ### chunk_by